In this article we go in depth into our ASAP automated dispatch algorithm so you can fully understand this innovative but complex feature!

-When all available selected drivers have received an offer and have not yet responded, the software automatically notifies all current offline drivers with a 'new job' push message.
+If all available selected drivers have received an offer and have not yet responded, the software automatically notifies all current offline drivers with a 'new job' push message.
 Although these drivers were offline they may be interested in taking the job.
 After opening the push message they receive the full job offer which they can accept or decline while the offer is still open.

 Stage 6 - Processing results

 When job offers are sent out, drivers can respond by either accepting or declining the job offer.
 When a driver accepts the job offer our dispatching process will immediately stop sending out new offers.
 All drivers that have the same full job offer open on their screen will see the offer closing in 3 seconds, allowing them to send a response.

 This means that multiple drivers can accept the offer, with the driver highest in the sorting order 'winning' the job offer.